piraeusdatastore/piraeus-operator/docs/reference/linstorsatelliteconfiguration.md

 * A LVM Thin Pool named `vg1-thin`.
 It will use the thin pool `vg1/thin`, which also needs to exist on the nodes.
 * A LVM Pool named `vg2-from-raw-devices`.
 It will use the VG `vg2`, which will be created on demand from the raw devices `/dev/sdb` and `/dev/sdc` if it does not exist already.
+* A File System Pool named `fs1`.
+It will use the `/var/lib/linstor-pools/fs1` directory on the host, creating the directory if necessary.
+* A File System Pool namef `fs2`, using sparse files.
+It will use the custom `/mnt/data` directory on the host.

 ```yaml
 apiVersion: piraeus.io/v1